 As an Amazon Associate, I earn from qualifying purchases.

-#1 Success Tip For the Best Homemade Marshmallows
+#1 Tip For Homemade Marshmallows

 Have everything prepared before you start the honey mixture cooking on the stove.
 Once the honey and water are heated and ready to go, you need to start mixing everything right away.

-How to Make Homemade Healthy Marshmallows
+How to Make Marshmallows

 *You’ll find a printable version of this recipe with measurements at the bottom of the post.